Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-s-hw-freq-seek.rst

 	``rangelow`` is zero a reasonable default value is used.
     * - __u32
       - ``rangehigh``
-      - If non-zero, the highest tunable frequency of the band to search in units of 62.5 kHz, or if the struct :c:type:`v4l2_tuner` ``capability`` field has the ``V4L2_TUNER_CAP_LOW`` flag set, in units of 62.5 Hz or if the struct :c:type:`v4l2_tuner` ``capability`` field has
+      - If non-zero, the woke highest tunable frequency of the woke band to search in units of 62.5 kHz, or if the woke struct :c:type:`v4l2_tuner` ``capability`` field has the ``V4L2_TUNER_CAP_LOW`` flag set, in units of 62.5 Hz or if the struct :c:type:`v4l2_tuner` ``capability`` field has